Catholic Church and race: Jews and Judaism

-African-American population
+African-Americans

-The African-American population has long been discriminated against and overlooked by the dominant society in the United States, including Catholics.
+For a very long time, the African-American population has been discriminated against and overlooked by the dominant society in the United States, including Catholics.
 Segregated churches were a common practice during the twentieth century.
-Moreover, in the earlier half of the twentieth century African-Americans were not admitted to most Catholic universities and colleges.
-This was in the period of Jim Crow laws that ended in 1968.
+Moreover, during the earlier half of the twentieth century, African-Americans were not admitted to most Catholic universities and colleges.
+This practice was widespread during the period of Jim Crow laws that ended in 1968.
 After the Catholic hierarchy's decision to adopt a more prominent oppositional stance towards combating racism, elements in the Church resisted and change has been slow in coming.

-Furthermore, in the latter half of the century, when racial inclusion and acceptance were at the forefront of Catholic ideology and rhetoric, it was still understood by many African-American Bishops and Church leaders, as well as the African-American community themselves, that their plight was largely overlooked, and that very little had been done to assist this minority group.
+Furthermore, during the latter half of the 20th century, when racial inclusion and acceptance were at the forefront of Catholic ideology and rhetoric, it was still understood by many African-American Bishops and Church leaders, as well as by the African-American community as a whole, that its plight was largely overlooked, and as a result, very little had been done to assist this minority group.
 Theologian James Cone, who is often viewed as the 'pioneer of Black theology', aimed to articulate the struggle of the African-American community in achieving liberation and equality through an analysis of the Catholic faith and the gospel.
 He wrote: "The task of black theology ... is to analyse the nature of the gospel of Jesus Christ in light of oppressed blacks so they will see the gospel as inseparable from their humiliated condition, and as bestowing on them the necessary power to break the chains of oppression."
 His understanding was that Bishops and other religious leaders simply could not grasp the incredibly pervasive and ingrained nature of racism in American culture, heightened and manifested through issues of slavery and lynching, where 'white dominance' was so forcefully asserted, and that these Catholic leaders' theological reflections and discussions were inadequate rather than 'fundamentally flawed'.
 This idea is encompassed in statements made by many African-American professors and church leaders, including Cone who summarizes:

 What is it about the Catholic definition of justice that makes many persons of that faith progressive in their attitude toward the poor in Central America but reactionary in their views toward the poor in black America? … It is the failure of the Catholic Church to deal effectively with the problem of racism that causes me to question the quality of its commitment to justice in other areas.

-Indigenous population
+Indigenous peoples

 The idea of the Catholic church and the repression of Indigenous cultural practices is exemplified through their agenda, which aimed to achieve “cultural hegemony”.
 Furthermore, in compliance with the national and state policies concerning Indigenous Australians and their rights, the Church continued to disregard these marginalised people: “As the functionaries of the Protection and Assimilation policies, the Catholic Church has directly contributed to the current disadvantage experienced by Indigenous Australians.”
 It should be acknowledged, however, that there was some attempt on the part of the Catholic Church to uphold and advocate for Indigenous rights during colonisation.